Alina-Samokhina/MasterThesis/README.md

 ## Experiments

-For now it's all in the notebook, soon the training and visualizing woild be done through CLI (work in progress)
+For now it's all in the notebook, soon the training and visualizing would be done through CLI (work in progress)